Saba (island)

 Saba (Note: /ˈseɪbə/ SAY-bə, /nl/) is a Caribbean island and the smallest special municipality (officially "public body") of the Netherlands.
-It consists largely of the dormant volcano Mount Scenery, which at 870 m is the highest point of the entire Kingdom of the Netherlands.
+It consists largely of the dormant volcano Mount Scenery, which at 870 meter is the highest point of the entire Kingdom of the Netherlands.
 The island lies in the northern Leeward Islands portion of the West Indies, southeast of the Virgin Islands.
-Together with Bonaire and Sint Eustatius it forms the BES islands, also known as the Caribbean Netherlands.
+Together with Bonaire and Sint Eustatius it forms the Caribbean Netherlands, also known as the BES islands.

 Saba has a land area of 13 sqkm.
 The population was 2,158 in January 2025, with a population density of 147 PD/sqkm.
 It is the smallest territory by permanent population in the Americas.
 Its towns and major settlements are The Bottom (the capital), Windwardside, Zion's Hill, and St. Johns.

 Etymology

 Theories about the origin of Saba's name include siba (the Arawakan word for 'rock'), sabot, sábado, and Sheba.
 The island was referred to by its present name, Saba, as early as 1595 when it appeared in a voyage account by John Hawkins.
 Before its present name, the island was designated "St. Christopher" (San Cristóbal) by Christopher Columbus.